joosthvanderlinden/joosthvanderlinden.github.io/about/index.md

   creditlink:
 ---

-Click the header to read more about my experience, or
+Click each header to read more about my experience, or
 <span style="cursor:hand; cursor:pointer" onClick="openAll()">
   <b> show all </b>
 </span>